LLNL/MuyGPyS/README.md

 ## License

-MuyGPyS is distributed under the terms of both the MIT license and the Apache License (Version 2.0).
+MuyGPyS is distributed under the terms of the MIT license.
-Users may choose either license, at their discretion.

-All new contributions must be made under both the MIT and Apache-2.0 licenses.
+All new contributions must be made under the MIT license.

-See [LICENSE-MIT](LICENSE-MIT), [LICENSE-APACHE](LICENSE-APACHE), [NOTICE](NOTICE), and [COPYRIGHT](COPYRIGHT) for details.
+See [LICENSE-MIT](LICENSE-MIT), [NOTICE](NOTICE), and [COPYRIGHT](COPYRIGHT) for details.

-SPDX-License-Identifier: (Apache-2.0 or MIT)
+SPDX-License-Identifier: MIT

 ## Release

-LLNL-CODE-XXXXXX
+LLNL-CODE-824804